Edward Bonaventure

-Edward Bonaventure was an English ship under the command of Richard Chancellor that was forced to seek shelter in 1553 on the north coast of Russia near Nyonoksa due to weather conditions, leading to its crew coming into contact with the court of Ivan the Terrible, the forming of the Muscovy Company, and diplomatic contacts between Elizabeth I of England and Ivan IV of Russia.
+Edward Bonaventure was an English ship under the command of Richard Chancellor that was forced to seek shelter in 1553 on the north coast of Russia near Nyonoksa due to weather conditions, leading to its crew coming into contact with the court of Ivan the Terrible, the formation of the Muscovy Company, and diplomatic contacts between Elizabeth I of England and Ivan IV of Russia.

 English trade with Russia

 In 1553, Edward was one of a fleet of three ships under the command of Sir Hugh Willoughby, the other two ships were the command ship Bona Esperanza with Willoughby on it and the Bona Confidentia with its captain Cornelius Durforth.
 The fleet was financed by London's Company of Merchant Adventurers to New Lands and it was organized by Sebastian Cabot with the purpose of finding the northeastern passage to the Far East and left London on 10 May 1553.
 Richard Chancellor was the pilot for the voyage.
 The opening of the northeastern passage from England to India was desired to avoid conflict with Spanish and Portuguese ships.
 During a fierce storm, the Edward separated from the other ships and arrived at the Danish held Vardø which was the established rendezvous location in case of fleet separation but the other two ships did not arrive and thus Edward continued onward.
 It landed near the mouth of the Dvina River not far from the convent of St. Nicholas and its crew were taken to meet the first Russian tsar, Ivan IV ("the Terrible").
 It remained for repairs during the winter near Nyonoksa, which produced salt for Tsar Ivan the Terrible, sailed on its return voyage to England in 1554 and robbed by Flemish pirates along the way.
 Chancellor brought to England letters opening trade with Russia removing the Hanseatic League's previous monopoly on trade with Russia.